 The telescoping pole is 9’5” long with a working reach of 15”.
 That should be more than ample to handle lower hanging branches without needing to call in a professional service.
 The chainsaw is equipped with a 10” Oregon bar with 5 variable cutting angles in order to take down even the most awkward of branches.
 And according to Scotts, the saw can handle up to a.
 9.5 inch diameter branch.

-All in all, we think that this is the best pole saw of 2020.
+All in all, we think that this is the best pole saw of the year.

 2. Oregon Cordless PS250 Telescoping Pole Saw – Best Value

 If you’re looking for the best pole saw for the money, you might want to look into the Oregon Cordless PS250.
 It’s part of Oregon’s 40V Max Cordless Tool system as well, so if you own any others in the line, you’ll be able to purchase just the base toll and hot swap the battery.
 And if you end using the 6.0 Ah battery, it will last you a stupid long time between charges.

 Since it is battery operated, it’s going to be a bit heavier than our top pick weighing in at 13.5 lbs.
 However, a shoulder strap is included to alleviate some of the strain.
 The PS250 comes with an 8” Oregon bar that most effective cutting branches that are between 1-3” thick—although you could cut slightly larger if you work slowly.

 The biggest issue we’ve seen with this saw is that the chain jumps a little too much for our liking.
 You’ll definitely need to bring the saw up to speed before bringing it down on the cutting surface, and you’ll need to maintain tension.
 Even if this means checking your chain multiple times during a hard day’s work.

 3. MAXTRA 90-180 Degree Pole Chainsaw – Premium Choice